TrueBlocks/trueblocks-khedra/book/src/tech_spec/command_line_interface.md

 khedra unpause all
 ```

 Same service support as pause command.
-Services must be paused to be unpaused.
+A service must be paused to unpause it.
+Only `scraper` and `monitor` are recognized plus the alias `all`.

 ### Control Service API

-All pause/unpause operations are also available via REST API on the Control Service (default port 8338):
+Pause/unpause operations are available via a minimal HTTP interface on the Control Service (first available of ports 8338, 8337, 8336, 8335).
+Mutating operations use HTTP GET.

 #### Status Queries
 ```bash